ibm-cloud-docs/event-notifications/en-push-firefox.md

 The Firefox web SDK enables Firefox websites to receive push notifications.
 Complete the following steps to install {{site.data.keyword.en_short}} Firefox web SDK, initialize the SDK, and register for notifications for your website.

-* To include the SDK in your project Add the `ENPushSDK.js`,`ENPushServiceWorker.js` and `manifest_Website.json` files to your project root folder.
+* To include the SDK in your project, add the `ENPushSDK.js`,`ENPushServiceWorker.js` and `manifest_Website.json` files to your project root folder.

 * Edit the manifest_Website.json file.